| Activities

 Organised on February 10th 2006 by Professor Barbara Haskel and

-Professor Brian Rathbun (McGill University) as part of a Series on Europe and the European Union supported by the IES.
+Professor Brian Rathbun (McGill University) as part of a Series on Europe and the European Union supported by the IES. * What is sui

 generis about the European Union?
 Compliance in Federal States,